Historical Perspectives: Japanese Internment

 Lesson Overview

-In this lesson students are introduced to the historical thinking concept of Historical Perspectives through an examination of the internment of Japanese-Canadians during the Second World War.
-Students view the NFB film, Minoru: a Memory of Exile and create a bio-poem reflecting the historical perspective of one of the people in the documentary/memoir.
+In this lesson, students are introduced to the historical thinking concept of historical perspectives through an examination of the internment of Japanese Canadians during the Second World War.
+Students will view the NFB film Minoru: Memory of Exile and create a bio-poem reflecting the historical perspective of one of the people in the documentary/memoir.

 Time Required